SneakingShadow/ShadowCore-1.11.2/README.md

-# Shadow-Core
+## Shadow-Core
 My own little core mod.

 Most notably this mod has utilities for checking for multiblocks in the world.

-MultiBlock:
+#MultiBlock:

-A MultiBlock object will used its specified parameters as a basis for building a three dimensional array, representing the structure in world.
+A MultiBlock object will use its specified parameters as a basis for building a three dimensional array, representing the structure in world.
 Parameters can be of any object, but will either be converted or disregarded if invalid.

-InputLists can be used if the same order of parameters is to be used multiple times.
+InputList can be used to use the same parameters multiple times.
 The class extends ArrayList<Object>, and is treated differently than normal ArrayLists.
 Everything in the InputList will be copied to the MultiBlock's parameter list, as if manually inputted by hand.

-null will be converted to an always valid StructureBlock Items will be converted to Blocks if possible.
+null will be converted to an always valid StructureBlock.
+Items will be converted to Blocks if possible, or null.
 Blocks will be converted to a StructureBlock checking for that block disregarding metadata.
-ItemStacks will be converted to a StructureBlock checking for that block with the ItemStack's data.
+ItemStacks will be converted to a StructureBlock that checks for the Item converted to a Block, with the same metadata as the ItemStack's damage, if applicable.
 ArrayLists will be converted to a StructureBlock that's valid when one of the object stored are valid.
 Special characters will be converted to their specified StructureBlock.
 Operators, after having taken its operands, will also be converted into a StructureBlock.

 To make debugging simpler, the toString function was overridden and returns the array as a string.
 Note: The array is givven in order of the smallest to largest axes.

-public non-static functions:
+#public non-static functions:

-setRotationXAxis(boolean bool)  default: false setRotationYAxis(boolean bool)  default: true setRotationZAxis(boolean bool)  default: false
+setRotationXAxis(boolean bool)  default: false
+setRotationYAxis(boolean bool)  default: true
+setRotationZAxis(boolean bool)  default: false
    Sets rotation around axis.
    Rotation around axis is against/with the clock, when looking at the structure dead on from specified axis.

 rotatesAroundXAxis()
 rotatesAroundYAxis()
 rotatesAroundZAxis()
    Returns boolean

 findStructure(World world, int x, int y, int z)
    Will try to find one structure overlapping specified coordinate in the world, and stops when it has found one.
-    Returns new Structure or null if none were found.
+   Returns a new Structure or null if none were found.

 findStructures(World world, int x, int y, int z)
    Will try to find all structures overlapping specified coordinate the world.
    Returns an ArrayList<Stucture> that's empty if none are found.

 validate(World world, Vec3 cornerPosition, int rotationX, int rotationY, int rotationZ)
-    Used by structure to validate if it's still valid.
+   Used by Structure to validate if it's still valid.

 sizeX()
 sizeY()
 sizeZ()
-    Returns the size of the three dimensional array
+   Returns the size of the three dimensional array.

 toString()
    Returns the array in string format, with the axis with the lowest size first.

 debugStructureArray()
-    Prints the structure array in the console
+   Prints the structure array in the console.

 Special Characters:
     ' ' = anything. doesn't matter what block it is.